beepvoice/backend-webrtc/README.md

 # backend-webrtc

 Beep backend handling WebRTC Selective Forwarding Units (SFUs).
+Pushes bites (chunks of audio) to [NATS](https://nats.io).
+Checks `backend-permissions` for user's permission to join the conversation.

 **The security of this service is handled by backend-auth called by traefik.**